magento/devdocs/_includes/install/sampledata/sample-data-rc1-cli.md

 *	You have installed optional sample data
 *	You're upgrading to Magento RC1 or RC2 from any earlier version using the command line

-To upgrade to Magento 2 RC1 with sample data, you must do all of the following:

-*	Apply file system permissions and ownership
-*	Require the `2.1.0-rc1` version of the Magento software and the `100.1.0-rc1` version of all sample data modules in `composer.json`
+{% collapsible Click to expand/collapse content %}

-To upgrade to Magento 2 RC1 sample data using the command line:
+To upgrade to Magento 2 RC1 or RC2 sample data using the command line:

 1. Log in to your Magento server as, or switch to, the [Magento file system owner]({{ site.gdeurl }}install-gde/prereq/file-system-perms-over.html).
 2. Change to the Magento installation directory.